bitemyapp/haskell-study/2014-06-01-inspiration-initial-steps.md

 Inspiration and Initial Steps
 =============================

 My interest in wanting to study Haskell started with [this blog post](http://techblog.realestate.com.au/the-abject-failure-of-weak-typing/).
-Despite the inflamatory name, I found myself agreeing with several of the points listed.
+Despite the inflamatory title, I found myself agreeing with several of the points listed.
 What's more, the dynamic-type enthusiasts around the internets did a poor job refuting the arguments in my opinion.
 I decided to dig into Haskell with an open mind to see what's the what.
 These posts are going to document my steps taken to learn Haskell.

 ## My Background